dkpro/dkpro-core/pages/java-intro.md

 ## Where to go from here?

-You can find many more examples of what you can do with DKPro Core and Java on our [Java recipes for DKPro Core pipelines][recipes] page
+You can find many more examples of what you can do with DKPro Core and Java on our [Java recipes for DKPro Core pipelines][recipes] page and in the [DKPro Core examples project](https://github.com/dkpro/dkpro-core-examples).

 [1]: http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html
 [2]: http://eclipse.org/downloads/